OpenFn/governance/README.md

 In the case of changes proposed by an existing Committer, an additional Committer is required for review.

-Committers should elevate significant or controversial modifications to the TAB for discussion.
+Committers should elevate significant or controversial modifications to the OSSC for discussion.
 The OSSC should seek to achieve consensus on the question and offer its recommendation.